 - Solar energy systems do not produce air pollutants or carbon dioxide.

-There are two main limitations of solar energy:
+The main limitations of solar energy are

 Where Solar is Found